Alisatonks/nodejs2024Q3-service/README.md

 5. Favorites

 - GET /favs - get all favorites.
-By default it is an empty array.
 Server should answer with status code 200 and all favorite records (not their ids), split by entity type:
 ```
 {